John Peel

 Going forward, however, it’s difficult to know for certain whether the BBC and other musical groups will continue to celebrate John Peel and his history or not.

-Ultimately, it’s up to you to decide whether this radio icon deserves a spot in history for his work with music, or whether he’s just another piece of evidence to show that people in the music industry have frequently gotten away with things that they never should have.
+Ultimately, it’s up to you to decide whether this radio icon deserves a spot in history for his work with music.
+Or is he just another piece of evidence to show that people in the music industry have frequently gotten away with things they never should have?

 Radio Fidelity: For the love of radio.